 Hydrogels Protect Critical Infrastructure During Wildfires

-A recent article published in Advanced Materials introduced unique biomimetic hydrogels fabricated from sustainable cellulosic polymers crosslinked by colloidal silica particles.
-These hydrogels ideal viscoelastic properties transitioned into highly porous and thermally insulative silica aerogel coatings under heat activation, robustly protecting substrates against ignition.
+A recent article published in Advanced Materials introduced an innovative biomimetic hydrogel using sustainable cellulosic polymers crosslinked with colloidal silica particles.
+These hydrogels possess ideal viscoelastic properties, and when exposed to heat, they transform into highly porous, thermally insulative silica aerogel coatings.
+This transformation creates a strong barrier that protects surfaces from ignition.

 Hydrogels Protect Critical Infrastructure During Wildfires